 Mozambique’s close proximity to South Africa (just 454km from Johannesburg) makes it a unique beach holiday destination for couples, families and groups of friends.
 Read our blog on driving to Mozambique.
 Let Thompsons Holidays arrange your Mozambique package now.

-- The flight duration from Johannesburg to Maputo is 1 hour, 10 minutes.
+Flight time: Johannesburg to Maputo – 1 hour, 10 minutes

 Money matters Â